complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/per-alter-form.md

 ## Configuring Per Alter Form

+A single edge type is selectable per screen.
+This screen supports filtering for nodes that match the specified type.

 {% include nc-image src="/assets/img/interface-documentation/per-alter-form/architect_1.png" %}

+The title screen is configurable with a title and introduction text.

 {% include nc-image src="/assets/img/interface-documentation/per-alter-form/architect_2.png" %}

+Each node will be assigned variables using the form configured here.

 {% include nc-image src="/assets/img/interface-documentation/per-alter-form/architect_3.png" %}